rschristopher/ischristtrue.com/src/modern-views/free-will.md

-God calls us to participate in His divine will, and thus we have free will sufficient to sin, sufficient to delude ourselves into denying God.
+God calls us to participate in His divine will, and thus we have free will sufficient to sin, sufficient to delude ourselves into a belief that we're denying God.
 For man is created in the image and likeness of God.